jacecotton/tcds/utilities/WebComponent/README.md

 }
 ```

-To optimize time to first render, defer any operations you possibly can to `mountedCallback`, such as setting up listeners, observers, intervals, etc. (rather than doing so in the `constructor` or `connectedCallback`).
+To optimize time to first render, defer any operations you possibly can to `mountedCallback`, such as setting up listeners, observers, timers, etc. (rather than doing so in the `constructor` or `connectedCallback`).

 As `updatedCallback` is called after every render, avoid performing expensive or redundant operations, or accidentally causing infinite recursion.